death7654/Chrultrabook-Tools/README.md

 #### Fedora/RHEL and derivatives

-Add the Terra repository (if using Ultramarine Linux, terra is pre-installed).
-Instructions can be found [here](https://github.com/terrapkg/packages/blob/frawhide/README.md)
+Add the Terra repository (if using Ultramarine Linux, Terra is pre-installed).
+Instructions can be found [here](https://github.com/terrapkg/packages/blob/frawhide/README.md).

 Install Chrultrabook-Tools: